TruePadawan/Pluck/README.md

 # Pluck

-Pluck is a fast, lightweight file-sharing application consisting of a self-hosted ASP.NET Core Web API and a feature-rich C# CLI client with Spectre.Console UI formatting, file upload/download progress tracking, and clipboard integration.
+Pluck is a lightweight file-sharing application consisting of a self-hosted ASP.NET Core Web API and a CLI client with Spectre.Console UI formatting, file upload/download progress tracking, and clipboard integration.

 ---